mguleryuz/four-meme-cli/memory-bank/activeContext.md

 - Created strategy factory service for managing strategies
 - Updated CLI to support strategy selection and configuration
 - Implemented transaction coordination and timing mechanisms
+- Fixed failing tests in engine.test.ts and other test files
+- Removed all ts-ignore comments and replaced with proper type definitions
+- Improved code quality and type safety throughout the codebase

 ## Current Status